 - Related Entries

-Two negative theses comprise the central common non-cognitivist claims, although often current theories only endorse them in qualified form.
+Two negative theses comprise the central common non-cognitivist claims, although current theories often endorse them only in qualified form.
 One thesis might be called semantic nonfactualism.
-Simply put this thesis denies that predicative moral sentences express propositions or have truth conditions.
-Thus semantic nonfactualism suggests that their contents are not apt for truth or falsity.
+Simply put this thesis denies that predicative moral sentences express propositions or have substantial truth conditions.
+Thus semantic nonfactualism suggests that their contents are not apt for robust truth or falsity.
+(The terms ‘substantial’ and ‘robust’ are inserted here to make room for minimalist theories which offer deflationary accounts of truth, truth-aptness and propositions.
+Such theories will be discussed in more detail in section 4.1 below.)
 Moral predicates do not denote or express properties and predicative moral sentences do not therefore predicate properties of their subjects.
 The second negative thesis can be called psychological non-cognitivism.
 This thesis denies that the states of mind conventionally expressed by moral utterances are beliefs or mental states which fall on the cognitive side of the cognitive/non-cognitive divide.
 Typically non-cognitivists accept both negative theses, though there are views which accept one and not the other.

 Non-cognitivists deny neither that moral sentences are meaningful nor that they are generally used by speakers in meaningful ways.
 Thus different sorts of non-cognitivist couple their negative theses with various positive claims about the meanings of moral sentences and about the states of mind that they express.
 It is the diversity of positive proposals that generates the different varieties of non-cognitivism.
 Emotivists suggest that moral sentences express or evoke non-cognitive attitudes towards various objects without asserting that the speaker has those attitudes.
 Norm-expressivists suggest (roughly) that the states of mind expressed by moral sentences are attitudes of acceptance of various norms or rules governing conduct and emotion, perhaps coupled with a judgment that the objects or action under discussion comports with those norms.
 Prescriptivists suggest that these sentences are a species of prescription or command, and may or may not offer an account of the state of mind such judgments express.

 Cognitivism is perhaps best defined as the denial of non-cognitivism.
-Cognitivists think that moral sentences are apt for truth or falsity, and that the state of mind of accepting a moral judgment is typically one of belief or at least that the terms are apt for expressing beliefs in the same sense that other ordinary descriptive terms are so apt.
+Cognitivists think that moral sentences are apt for truth or falsity, and that the state of mind of accepting a moral judgment is typically one of belief.
+They think that typical utterances of indicative sentences containing moral predicates express beliefs in the same way that other sentences with ordinary descriptive predicates typically do.
 (There is some reason to be careful here since cognitivists may not need to employ the sense of ‘express’ that expressivists need to get their theory off the ground.
 See Schroeder 2008a.)
 Different species of cognitivist disagree about the contents of moral sentences and beliefs, about their truth conditions, and about their truth.
 To discuss all the varieties would require a complete taxonomy of possible metaethical positions.
 What they have in common, however, is that they all deny that an adequate account of moral judgments can be given consistent with the two negative non-cognitivist theses.

 The principal varieties of non-cognitivism can be distinguished by focusing on the positive claims they make in explicating the semantic function of moral expressions and the nature of the mental states typically expressed by those who utter them in simple predicative statements.

-Prescriptivists suggest that moral judgments are a species of prescriptive utterance and that prescriptions are distinct from assertions, even when they have the grammatical form of assertions.
+Prescriptivists suggest that moral judgments are a species of prescriptive judgement and that moral sentences in the indicative mood are semantically more akin to imperatives than indicatives.
+One way to think of the idea is that moral terms function as force indicators on analogy with mood.
 Early prescriptivists thought that this had radical implications for moral reasoning and argument.
 Carnap suggested that moral judgments are equivalent to relatively simple imperatives.
 The statement ‘Killing is evil’ means the same thing as ‘Do not kill.’
-On that basis he claimed that there could be no moral knowledge or error.
-(Carnap 1937; 23–24 & 29)
+On that basis he claimed that there could be no moral knowledge or error (Carnap 1937; 23–24 & 29).